ahlstromcj/seq66/README.md

         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also fixed issue with the "newtune.midi" default name.
-        *   Disabling/enabling JACK input and output on the fly in Preferences works.
+        *   Disabling/enabling JACK input and output on the fly in Preferences works, as long as they had been enabled at startup.
         *   Added Preferences options to toggle the double-click edit feature and select the Live/Song/Auto mode.
+Added Apply/Reset buttons.
         *   Removed long-unused "rtmidi callback" code and other disabled code.
         *   Got user-manual screenshots up-to-date.
         *   Fixed a minor bug involving setting input aliases.